What Does “Free Rehab” Really Mean?

-- Medication management services: Many people need to rely on medications during rehab.
-During the detox phase, they can be used for helping to control withdrawal symptoms, and during the rehab phase, they may be necessary because of the presence of any mental health or physical health issues that also need to be addressed.
+- Medication management services: Many people rely on medications during rehab.
+During the detox phase, they help to control withdrawal symptoms.
+They may be necessary because of the presence of any mental health or physical health issues.

 - Dual diagnosis treatment: This is for people who have a co-occurring disorder.
 Dual diagnosis treatment is for people who have other mental health disorders.
 These coincide with their substance use disorder.
-This ensures that their mental health is being treated with their substance abuse.
+This diagnosis ensures that their mental health is being treated with their substance abuse.
 Mental health disorders are often a contributing factor when it comes to substance abuse.

-Every insurance plan is different, as mentioned previously, in terms of the medical services they cover, and those services they do not.
-However, most health insurance providers do offer some type of coverage for substance abuse.
+Every insurance plan is different.
+Most health insurance providers do offer some type of coverage for substance abuse.
 It depends on the recommended level of care that a person may need and the coverage they will get.

-Medicaid is a public health insurance plan provided to low-income adults, children,* pregnant women, elderly adults and people with disabilities who satisfactorily meet specific criteria.
+Medicaid is a public health insurance plan for those who meet specific criteria.
+It provides care to:

-The Medicaid program is administered by individual U.S. states, according to federal requirements, and it is funded jointly by the states and the federal government.
+The Medicaid program is through individual states.
+The funding is from the state and the federal government.

 Medicaid’s Benefits for Drug & Alcohol Rehab Programs

-Medicaid public health insurance offers full benefits for the following drug and alcohol rehab programs and services:
+Medicaid public health insurance offers full benefits for the following:

-- Substance abuse screenings: Medicaid will cover the cost of medical screenings to diagnose any substance use disorder (SUD), and advise you about which type of addiction rehab you need, if any.
+- Substance abuse screenings: Medicaid will cover the cost of medical screenings.
+The screenings help to diagnose any substance use disorder (SUD).

-- Family therapy: Family is recognized as often being the biggest source of support for people in addiction recovery.
-Family therapy is highly recommended to repair relationships that have been damaged as a result of substance abuse.
+- Family therapy: Family the biggest source of support for people in addiction recovery.
+Family therapy helps to repair relationships damaged due to substance abuse.

-- Outpatient rehab: Medicaid offers coverage for people who need both inpatient and outpatient programs alike.
+- Outpatient rehab: Medicaid covers people who need both inpatient and outpatient programs.
 Many people in recovery begin by going to an inpatient rehab center.
 They will move into an outpatient treatment program as they recover.
 Medicaid will still offer coverage for outpatient treatment programs.

-- Additional mental health services: Substance addictions frequently accompany mental health issues.
-Getting treatment for your mental health is vitally important.
-Medicaid provides coverage for those who require mental health services or dual diagnosis treatment as well.
+- More mental health services: Substance addictions go with mental health issues.
+Getting treatment for your mental health is important.
+Medicaid provides coverage for mental health services or dual diagnosis treatment.

 Free Drug & Alcohol Rehab: Non-Insurance Options in Arizona

-Earlier in this article, we mentioned the different types of free rehab that are available.
+As mentioned earlier, there are different types of free rehab available.
 Here are the insurance-free options in more detail:

 State-Funded Substance Addiction Treatment Programs